 Do not use sentinel values that could be confused with real data values to indicate that a value is missing.

-Python has the singleton object None which can be used to indicate missingness and it supports the IEEE NaN (not a number) to indicate missing values for floating-point types.
-Pandas uses the sentinel value approach based on NaN for floating-point and None for all other data types.
+Python has the singleton object None which can be used to indicate missingness and it supports the IEEE NaN (Not-A-Number) for floating-point types.
+Numpy uses the sentinel value approach based on NaN for floating-point and None for all other data types.
 This choice has some side effects, None and NaN do not behave the same way.

 The array with None value is represented internally as an array of Python objects.
 Operating on objects is slower than on basic data types such as integers.
 Having missing values in non-floating-point columns thus incurs some drag on performance.